khushisatarkar/khushisatarkar/README.md

 A Computer Engineering student passionate about software development

 ### Quick Facts
-🎓 TE Computer Engineering @ SPPU
+🎓 Final Year Computer Engineering @ SPPU

 💻 Working with Python, Flutter, JavaScript, and more.